2025 - 2026 Board of Directors

 Cole Humphrey - President

 Cole Humphrey is a Forester for Hearst Forests in McCloud CA. Cole grew up in Siskiyou County splitting his time between the Shasta and Scott Valleys.
 Cole holds a Bachelor of Science in Forestry with an emphasis in Forests Operations from Humboldt State University.
 Cole graduated in 2016 on a Saturday and started his professional career that Monday with Michigan-California Timber Company in Yreka, CA. At MCTC, Cole started out as a technician, timber marking, laying out timber sales, check cruising, and conducting owl surveys.
 Cole progressed into plan writing and received his registered professional foresters license in 2020.
 At the end of 2021 Cole was promoted as the inventory forester at MCTC until the timberlands were sold in the summer 2022.
 Cole stayed with the timberlands joining FWS Forestry and assisting managing Acer Klamath timberlands till 2023.
 Since 2023 Cole has been with Hearst Forests helping manage their 82,000 acres timberlands.
 Cole considers himself a generalist but particularly enjoys forest inventory and forest planning.
 Cole currently serves on the Siskiyou Land Trust Acquisition Committee.
+In his free time Cole loves to whitewater kayak, mountain bike, and spent time with his partner and dogs.

-Jason Poburko RPF#2769
+Jason Poburko - Treasurer

 Jason’s forestry career started in 1996, with his first job being on the exposed western coast of Vancouver Inland for Pacific Forest Products.
 While finishing his BSF at the University of British Columbia, additional work exposure experiences were obtained with both INTERFOR and the Association of BC Professional Foresters.
 After graduation in 1999, he accepted a position with the small family consulting firm of Frank and Dean Solinsky Co, Eureka.
 In 2001, Jason accepted a position with the SPI Weaverville Forest District and practiced in the Coast and Klamath mixed conifer forests for 16 years.
 In 2016, seeking a new challenge, Jason accepted a position as the Forest Manager at CAL FIRE’s LaTour Demonstration State Forest.
 In 2022 three new forests were added to his area of responsibility and he now manages the five Demonstration State Forests in the CAL FIRE Shasta-Trinity Unit under the moniker of the SHU Demonstration State Forests.
 Jason has a strong background in spotted owls, CEQA, Forest Practice, Forest Inventory, technology, building partnerships, and challenging the status quo.
-Jason previously served 3 terms as a CLFA Board member from 2008-2012, and held the Presidency in 2011.
+Jason is RPF 2769 and previously served 3 terms as a CLFA Board member from 2008-2012, and held the Presidency in 2011.
 Jason has also served as a member of the Professional Foresters Examining Committee since 2016.
 By returning to the Board, Jason hopes to help the new board remember its roots, recruit membership, and mentor those starting in the profession

 Nick grew up in the Sacramento Valley surrounded by orchards and rice fields.
 He began working for a consulting forester out of Oroville CA in the summer of 2004 at 18 years old and the rest is history.
 After graduating from Humboldt State University in the spring of 2010 he moved to Burney, CA and worked for W.M.
 Beaty & Associates, Inc. until 2018.
 For the last 5 years Nick has been working for Siller Brothers, Inc. Yuba City, Ca managing their timberlands.